 Land is not depreciated.
 Depreciation on other assets is calculated using the straight line method to allocate their cost or revalued amounts, net of their residual values, over their estimated useful lives.
-Verticon Group Limited have reviewed their depreciation rates for its property plant and equipment and from that review, have revised the useful lives of their property plant and equipment as follows:
+Verticon Group Limited have reviewed their depreciation rates for its property plant and equipment and from that review, have revised the useful lives of their property plant and equipment as shown in the table below: